-Associate Professor Bell (Chair); Professors Browning, Larson, Mathews, Nickless, J. Sulock; Associate Professors Konz, Tatum
+Associate Professor Bell (Chair); Professors Browning, Konz, Larson, Mathews, Nickless, J. Sulock; Associate Professor Tatum

 The major in Economics is designed to provide students with the basic skills and knowledge necessary to understand the economic process within society.
 The department's objective is to provide students with an educational experience that results in greater intellectual capacity and prepares them for successful careers.
 Central to achieving this objective is close faculty-student interaction in and out of the classroom.
-Ample opportunity exists for promising students to develop individual courses.